NOAA-CSL/NOAA_BBB_PRU_DAQ_Cape/NOAA-BBB_PRU_DAQ_Cape_Setup.md

     ping 8.8.8.8
     ping www.google.com

-    If this does not work, retry network connection section.
+If this does not work, retry the network connection section.

 4. Disable the HDMI and HDMIN.
 The pins used by the HDMI are used for the PRU, so this need to be disabled.
 From a terminal connected to the BeagleBone Black:

     cd  /boot/uboot
     cp uEnv.txt uEnv_backup.txt
     vi (or nano, etc.) uEnv.txt

 Uncomment the line to disable HDMI and HDMIN and save.
 (BUT NOT HDMIN, EMMC line!)

     cat uEnv.txt 					(to make sure it is right) shutdown -r now		    		(to reboot the BeagleBone Black)